 In this part of the AEM Headless Content Architect Journey, you can learn the (basic) concepts and terminology necessary to understand content modeling when using Adobe Experience Manager (AEM) as a Cloud Service as a Headless CMS.

 This document helps you understand headless content delivery, how AEM supports headless, and how content is modeled for headless.
 After reading you should:

-Ever since the rise of easy-to-use, large-scale content management systems (CMSes), organizations have leveraged them as a central location to manage messaging, branding, and communications.
+Ever since the rise of easy-to-use, large-scale content management systems (CMSes), organizations have used them as a central location to manage messaging, branding, and communications.
 Using the CMS as a central point for administering experiences improved efficiency by eliminating the need to duplicate tasks in disparate systems.

 However the complexity of the dependencies within the stack quickly become apparent as other items in the stack need to be adjusted to accommodate the changes.

 The head of any system is generally the output renderer of that system, typically in the form of a GUI or other graphical output.

 When we talk about a headless CMS, the CMS manages the content and continues to deliver it to consumers.
 However, by only delivering the content in a standardized fashion, a headless CMS omits the final output rendering, leaving the presentation of the content to the consuming service.

 The consuming services, be they AR experiences, a webshop, mobile experiences, progressive web apps (PWAs), and so on, take in content from the headless CMS and provide their own rendering.
 They take care of providing their own heads for your content.

 Omitting the head simplifies the CMS by removing complexity.
 Doing this also shifts the responsibility of rendering the content to the services that actually need the content and are often better suited to such rendering.

 Content Modeling (also known as data modeling) is your specialty, so what must be considered when modeling for headless?